 ADHD Misconception: Identifying a child’s ADHD gives them a bad “label”.

 ADHD Fact: Though many parents share the fear of pathologizing their child with a mental health diagnostic label, a diagnosis is simply a description of a particular cluster of shared symptoms.
 Some benefits of grouping these symptoms into a diagnosis include the well-researched interventions that have been shown to reduce negative symptoms and increase positive strengths.
 Furthermore, people diagnosed with ADHD have often also been described as incredibly creative, exuberant, and energetic.
 They are often unique and exciting people who can get a lot done, such as very successful artists, actors, and business professionals.

 ADHD Misconception: If a child is diagnosed with ADHD, they will have to be put on medication.

 ADHD Fact: Pharmacotherapy is just one of several strategies that can be selected as part of your child’s treatment plan.
 Medication can be a very helpful tool for many kids and families, especially when combined with behavioral modification and therapy.
 But, it is not a panacea.
 It is best to share all of your concerns and questions with your healthcare providers to create an individualized plan best suited to your child and your family.
-For more detailed information about ADHD diagnoses, treatment options, and advocacy strategies, schedule a virtual parent consultation with Ellie Pelc, PsyD.
+Our clinical child and adolescent psychology and psychiatry experts can perform an initial assessment to help provide answers about your child’s behavior.
+For more detailed information about ADHD diagnoses, treatment options, and advocacy strategies, schedule a schedule a consultation with our care team.